KDE/documentation-develop-kde-org/content/hig/patterns-command/ondemand.md

 On-demand controls are shown when hovering over the item with the cursor.
 A handle can be added to enable touch screen support.
-As soon as the user taps anywhere else or the pointer is not any longer hovering the item, the on-demand controls are hiden again.
+As soon as the user taps anywhere else or the pointer is not any longer hovering the item, the on-demand controls are hidden again.

 ### Mobile